StreamingFlow/d4py/README.md

 9. `python setup.py install`

+## Known Issues

+Multiprocessing (multi) does not seem to work properly in MacOS (M1 chip).
+For those users, we do recommend to user our Docker container.
+See bellow:

 ## Docker

-The Dockerfile in the dispel4py root directory builds a Debian Linux distribution and installs dispel4py and OpenMPI.
+The Dockerfile in the dispel4py root directory installs dispel4py and OpenMPI.

 ```
 docker build . -t mydispel4py